 Give us the firm conviction

 in Jesus Christ our Lord.

 • This way in which John presents the conflict between Jesus and the religious authority is not only something which has taken place in the far past.
 It is also a mirror which reflects what happens today.
 In the name of God, some persons transform themselves into bombs and kill other persons.
-In the name of God, we, members of the three religions of the God of Abraham, Jews, Christians and Muslims, mutually condemn one another, fight among ourselves, throughout history.
-Ecumenism is difficult among us, and at the same time it is necessary.
-In the name of God, many horrible things have been committed and we continue to commit them every day.
-Lent is an important period of time to stop and to ask ourselves: Which is the image of God which I have within me?
+In the name of God, we, members of the three religions of the God of Abraham, Jews, Christians and Muslims, have fought among ourselves throughout history.
+Ecumenism is difficult and at the same time, necessary.
+In the name of God, many horrible things have been committed and as a world, we continue to commit them every day.
+Lent is an important period of time to stop and to ask ourselves: What is the image of God that I have within me?

 4) Personal questions

 • The Jews condemn Jesus in the name of God, in the name of the image that they have of God.
-Sometimes, have I condemned someone in the name of God and then I have discovered that I was mistaken?
+Have I ever condemned someone in the name of God?

 5) Concluding Prayer